10 Fun Facts About Redding CA

 Redding is the largest city in Shasta County.

-With winters that rarely dip below freezing, it typically does not snow in Redding.
-While the city may see an occasional dusting, it averages one inch of snow per year compared to an average of 3.75 inches per year across the Golden State.
+With winter temperatures rarely dipping below freezing, it typically does not snow in Redding.
+While the city may see an occasional dusting, it averages one inch of snow per year compared to an average of 3.75 inches across the Golden State.

 What did you like most?
 Any additional tips and tricks to pass along?
 Share your experiences in the comments section below.